 The names of attachments to emails are recorded on the Activity, but the documents themselves are not captured.

 Sending Emails from the Marketing Module

 To determine which Comnpany Account to match the email to, MailSync looks for the email address of one User in the To/From/CC/BCC fields, and the email address of one Contact.
 Users whose email addresses are also held as Contacts are ignored as Contacts for matching purposes.

 As with sending emails, your mail server may be protected by a firewall that will need configuring to allow remote access.
 Check with your IT department.
 Because the email is matched to at least one User and a Contact in the CRM system, Spam emails will be ignored.

 Bounces and Out of Office Messages

-Out of Office message that are returned from a Contact will be recognised as valid emails and added to the CRM system.
-Bounced emails usually do not come back from the Contact’s email address, but from the Contact’s mail server or your own mail server.
-Bounced emails will therefore be ignored by MailSync.
+Out of Office messages that are returned from a Contact will be recognised as valid emails and added to the CRM system.
+Bounced emails usually do not come back from the Contact’s email address but from the Contact’s mail server or your own mail server.
+Bounced emails will, therefore, be ignored by MailSync.

 Q. Why are incoming emails being picked up by the CRM system, but not ones I send?

 A. You need to “bcc” the CRM mailbox when you send or reply to emails.

 Q. Why was an email not picked up by the CRM system and in the system log it is shown as skipped?